ninetales/github-101/README.md

 ## How to clone a repository and push it to your own

-1. Open the terminal on your computer
+1. Open the terminal on your computer.
-2. Navigate to where you want to store the cloned repository
+2. Navigate to where you want to store the cloned repository.
-3. Now clone the repository
+3. Clone the repository:
 ```
 git clone https://github.com/USERNAME/REPOSITORY
 ```
-4. Now navigate to the repository
+4. Navigate to the repository
 ```
-cd <branch-name>
+cd REPOSITORY
 ```
-5. To upload it to you repository, you will have to change the origin.
-The "git remote rename origin upstream" command changes the name of the remote repository "origin" to "upstream".
-This can be useful if you want a more descriptive name for your remote repository, or if you want to avoid confusing it with other remote repositories that you use.
+5. (Optional step) To upload it to your repository, you can change the origin.
+The following command is optional and renames the remote repository "origin" to "upstream":
 ```
 git remote rename origin upstream
 ```
-6. Now, go to your github account and create an empty repository and give it a name.
+6. Now, go to your GitHub account and create an empty repository and give it a name.
-7. Now you are going to add your own repository as origin
+7. Add your own repository as the origin:
 ```
 git remote add origin <https://github.com/YOUR-USERNAME/YOUR-NEW-REPOSITORY>
 ```